 Often times, leaders stick with one style because they perceive that it is getting results or because it is how they were lead earlier in their careers.
 However, a highly functional sales team requires all three styles in their portfolio to be called upon when appropriate.

-SOAR Performance Group (SOAR) is pleased to announce the promotion of John Thackston to the new role of Vice President of Client Engagements.
-In this new role, John will have responsibility for driving full lifecycle engagement with SOAR Clients.
-This includes driving awareness, relationship nurturing, solution design and delivery for on-going client value creation to support business development initiatives and delivery of solutions through the SOAR Team.
+SOAR Performance Group is pleased to announce the promotion of John Thackston to the new role of Vice President of Client Engagements.
+In this new role, John will have responsibility for driving full lifecycle engagement with clients.
+This includes driving awareness, relationship nurturing, solution design and delivery for on-going client value creation to support business development initiatives and delivery of solutions through the team.